 ADD A SPOT

-Common all around the island, frequently sighted at Las Bachas
+Common all around the island, frequently sighted in Pinzón and Las Bachas

 Common on all spots, especially in shallow rocky areas

-On all spots, large shoals at Las Bachas
+On all spots, seen in large shoals in Pinzón Island

 Common all around the island